cornerstonecc/cornerstonecc.org.au/README.md

 ## Quickstart

+1. Create a feature branch off main
+2. Make changes within `./deploy/wp-content/`
+3. Test locally
+4. Merge into main to deploy to production

 To [deploy to production](#production-theme-deployment): commit your code within the `./deploy/` folder and push to the main branch 🎉